How Important is the Train-Validation Split in Meta-Learning?: Preliminaries

-In this paper, we will also consider an alternative version, where we do not perform the train-validation split, but instead use \emph{all the per-task data for both training and evaluation}.
-Mathematically, this is to look at the ``non-split loss''
+We compare the \trval method to an alternative version, where we do not perform the train-validation split, but instead use \emph{all the per-task data for both training and evaluation}.
+Formally, this is to consider the

-Our overall algorithm is to solve the empirical risk minimization (ERM) problem on the $T$ observed tasks, using either one of the two losses above: